Soviet painter Sergei Grigoriev

 Soviet painter Sergei Grigoriev (1910 – 1988), People’s Artist of the Soviet Union and member of the USSR Academy of Arts, has played a major role in the formation of the Soviet Ukraine school of art as an outstanding painter and teacher.
 Grigoriev embarked on his artistic career in the late 1920s — early 1930s.
 He started as a graphic artist, working hard as a book illustrator, designer of posters and murals, and interior decorator.
 Beginning in the late 1930s, he gradually emerged as a lyrical painter.
 In his portraits, genres pictures, and landscapes, he created images filled with humaneness and harmony with the surrounding world.
 Ten years later, in the late 1940s, he established himself in Soviet painting as a mature master of multi figural, complex compositions.

-Sergei Grigoriev was born on June 22 (July 5 in new chronology), 1910, in the Donbass city of Lugansk, later renamed Voroshilovgrad.
-In 1923 Grigoriev, a boy of 13, became a student of a vocational art school.
+Born 22 June (July 5 in new chronology), 1910, Sergei Grigoriev grew up in the Donbass city of Lugansk, later renamed Voroshilovgrad.
+Then a 13 year-old boy became a student of a vocational art school.
 After finishing the school, he moved to Moscow to continue his studies at the Higher Artistic and Technical Work-shops, VKHUTEMAS.

-In the winter of 1940 Grigoriev was called up for the military service.
-At the outbreak of war in 1941 he joined the Communist Party.
-During this time he did hardly any painting.
+Called up for the military service in the winter of 1940, Grigoriev joined the Communist Part at the outbreak of war (1941).
+During this time he could hardly create any painting.
 In the 1950s Grigoriev concentrated on multifigural genre compositions built around dramatic or contrast subjects.
 He is especially concerned with problems of the education of children and youth, the building of their characters and social outlooks.
 These themes are dealt with in such well- known pictures as Joining the Komsomol, Discussion of the Failing Mark, and The Return.

 In 1951 Grigoriev received the USSR Slate Price for his picture Discussion of the Failing Mark.
 Also in that year he was made People’s Artist of the Ukrainian Republic.
 Three years later, the painter was elected corresponding member of the USSR Academy of Arts, and in 1958 he became lull member of the Academy.